-The administration of CEPOA shall be vested in a Board of Directors (“Board”) consisting of eight resident members.
+The administration of CEPOA shall be vested in a Board of Directors (“Board”) consisting of three (3) resident members.

-The Board shall consist of the President, First Vice President, Second Vice President, Secretary, Treasurer and three Directors.
+The Board shall consist of the President, , Vice President, and Secretary/Treasurer .
 The immediate past President shall be an ex-officio member of the Board.

 The Board shall meet not less frequently than every three months.
-A majority (five members) of the Board shall constitute a quorum.
+A majority (two (2)members) of the Board shall constitute a quorum.
 Board action shall require the vote of a majority of those present except where otherwise specified in these Bylaws.